 Today, Traverse City is America’s top producer of tart cherries.
 The region’s annual Cherry Festival attracts hundreds of thousands of visitors to the area every year.
 This, however, isn’t the only tourist attraction in the city.
 Traverse City is also home to beaches, ski resorts, lakes, vineyards, and forests.
 These attractions have won the city a number of accolades, including being named the second best “small town travel destination” by Trip Advisor.

-Substance Abuse & Addiction in Traverse City, Michigan
+Substance Abuse and Addiction Treatment Traverse City, Michigan

 In the last year, approximately 128 Traverse City residents were admitted to the hospital or emergency room with Heroin-related complications.
-This is exactly double the amount of hospital admissions for any other drug in the area.
+This is exactly double the number of hospital admissions for any other drug in the area.
 The next closest admission rate is Xanax, overdoes of which sent about 64 people to the hospital in the last year.
-Local medical professionals have also seen many residents struggling with addiction to:
+Local medical professionals have also seen many residents struggling with physical dependence or addiction to:

 They hope that their efforts, including one entitled “Operation Sweetie,” will turn the tide in the battle against Opiate and other substance abuse.
 Officials say that many drug trafficking rings use a route that travels from Detroit to Traverse City, which then continues to distribute drugs to smaller towns and cities.
 The efforts of local officials come on the heels of a wake of overdoses that occurred in the first part of 2016.
 Specifically, in a matter of mere weeks in February and March, there were 7 overdoses caused by Heroin alone.